mvysny/karibu-helloworld-application-maven/README.md

-# Skeleton Starter for Vaadin
+# Hello, Vaadin 👋

+A simple "Hello, World" application in Vaadin and Kotlin.

 This project can be used as a starting point to create your own Vaadin application.
 It has the necessary dependencies and files to help you get started.